postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 ### Matching a response code

 Use the header `x-mock-response-code` to specify the HTTP response code the returned response will match.
-For example, `500` will return only an example with the HTTP 500 response.
+For example, `500` will return an example with the HTTP 500 response.

 ### Matching a response name or ID